jaydenhyunjinlee0811/Northrop_Grumman_DE_assessment/ReadME.md

 ### **Candidate**: Jayden Lee

 This repository contains my work for Data Engineer Candidate Assignment for Northrop Grumman.
-The written answer for Questionnaire.$4$ is written at the bottom of this Markdown file.
+The written answer for Questionnaire #4 is written at the bottom of this Markdown file.

 **<font color=orange>How to execute the script</font>**: